BryzoXu/UC-IIT-pet-feeder-project-/Part 3 Challange/Reflection.md

 "Write me a Professional README.md file base on my psuedo code "*Code*" (I provided ChatGPT 5 with a full copy of my code.)

-Its reply with the current copy of my README.md file being used in this project I choose to use this version as it feels like better reflection of the system in it current state.
+Its reply with the current copy of my README.md file being used in this project I choose to use this version as it feels like a better reflection of the system in it current state.